piyush-1337/Game/README.md

 # Multiplayer Drawing & Guessing Game 🎨🕵️

 A JavaFX-based multiplayer game inspired by Skribbl.io, where one player draws a word and others try to guess it in real time.
-Designed with a client-server architecture, the game uses JavaFX for GUI, multithreading for handling concurrent players, and Gson (via Jackson) for JSON communication.
+Designed with a client-server architecture, the game uses JavaFX for GUI, multithreading for handling concurrent players, and Jackson for JSON communication.

 ---